snoyberg/posa-chapter/warp.md

 a rope-like data structure.
 First, it converted `Status` and each element of `ResponseHeaders` into a `Builder`.
 Each conversion runs in O(1).
-Then, it concatenates them by repeatedly appending one `Builder` to anther.
+Then, it concatenates them by repeatedly appending one `Builder` to another.
 Thanks to the properties of `Builder`, each append operation also runs in O(1).
 Lastly, it packs an HTTP response header by copying data from `Builder` to a buffer in O(N).